 All references in this Listing Prospectus to "Government" or "Parliament" are to the Government or Parliament of Ukraine, references to "CIS" are to the Commonwealth of Independent States, references to "UAH" and "hryvnia" are to the currency of Ukraine, references to "U.S. dollars" and "U.S.\$" are to the currency of the United States of America, references to "JPY", "yen" and "¥" are to the currency of Japan, references to "DM" and "deutschmark" are to the currency of Germany prior to the introduction of the euro, references to "CHF" and "Swiss Franc" are to the currency of Switzerland and references to "EUR", "euro" and "€" are to the single currency introduced at the start of the third stage of European Economic and Monetary Union pursuant to the Treaty establishing the European Community, as amended by the Treaty on European Union.
 References to "SDRs" are to special drawing rights allocated by the International Monetary Fund (the "IMF").
-As at 15 February 2016, the official exchange rate of the National Bank of Ukraine (the "NBU") was U.S.\$1.00 to UAH 26.14743.
+As at 28 April 2016, the official exchange rate of the National Bank of Ukraine (the "NBU") was U.S.\$1.00 to UAH 25.21.
 References to "2015 EFF" are to the four year U.S.\$17.5 billion Extended Fund Facility programme for Ukraine approved by the IMF Executive Board on 11 March 2015.
+All references to "Paris Club" refer to an informal group of creditor nations who provide debt relief to over-indebted countries.